dfwdamon/Amazon_Vine_Analysis/README.md

 There were a total of 94 Vine reviews that were deemed helpful.
 Meaning the video game review had over 50 percent of its votes marked as "helpful" by other reviewers.
 There were a total of 40,565 reviews in all, and of those, 15,711 where 5 star reviews.

 Of the 94 Vine reviews, 48 were noted as paid reviews.
 This equates to 51% of the Vine reviews were 5 stars!
-In comparison, there were a total of 40,565 reviews in all that were deemed helpful (a 50 percent viewer feedback).
+In comparison, there were a total of 40,565 reviews in all that were deemed helpful (50 percent viewer votes).
 And of those 40k, there were 15,711 5 star reviews.
 This equates to a 38% of all reviews being 5 star.

 When comparing the percent of Vine 5 star reviews to the percent of all reviews, 51% vs 38%, the analysis reveals a strong bias towards paid reviews overall.
 See the analysis calculations and results graphic below.